Joseph Maximilian Mueller: Priesthood

-Mueller was ordained to the priesthood for the Diocese of Belleville on June 14, 1919.
+Mueller was ordained to the priesthood in Columbus for the Diocese of Belleville on June 14, 1919 by Bishop James Joseph Hartley.
 He then served as a curate at parishes in Carlyle, Mount Carmel, East St. Louis, and Belleville, all in Illinois.
 In 1926, Mueller was appointed the founding pastor of Blessed Sacrament Parish in Belleville.
 From 1930 to 1947, he served as rector of St. Peter's Cathedral Parish in Belleville.
-He was named a domestic prelate in 1939.
+The Vatican elevated Mueller to the rank of domestic prelate in 1939.

 Coadjutor Bishop and Bishop of Sioux City

-On August 20, 1947, Mueller was appointed coadjutor bishop of the Diocese of Sioux City and titular bishop of Sinda by Pope Pius XII.
-He received his episcopal consecration on October 16, 1947, from Archbishop Amleto Cicognani, with Bishops Joseph Schlarman and Edward Hunkeler serving as co-consecrators.
+On August 20, 1947, Mueller was appointed coadjutor bishop of Sioux City and titular bishop of Sinda by Pope Pius XII.
+He received his episcopal consecration at St. Peter's Cathedral on October 16, 1947, from Archbishop Amleto Cicognani, with Bishops Joseph Schlarman and Edward Hunkeler serving as co-consecrators.

-On the death of Bishop Edmond Heelan on September 20, 1948, Mueller automatically succeeded him as the third bishop of Sioux City8.
+On the death of Bishop Edmond Heelan on September 20, 1948, Mueller automatically succeeded him as the third bishop of Sioux City.
 As bishop, Mueller built several new schools, churches, and other parish facilities.
 He also attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.

 Retirement and legacy

-On October 20, 1970, Pope Paul VI accepted Mueller's resignation as bishop of the Diocese of Sioux Falls and appointed him as titular bishop of Simitthu.
+On October 20, 1970, Pope Paul VI accepted Mueller's resignation as bishop of Sioux Falls and appointed him as titular bishop of Simitthu.
 He resigned his titular see on January 13, 1971.

 Joseph Mueller died on August 9, 1981, in Sioux City at age 86.